jamsocket/jamsocket-nextjs-tutorial/README.md

 npx jamsocket@latest push whiteboard-demo whiteboard-demo
 ```

 We should also terminate the backend that's currently running.
 If we don't, refreshing the page will just connect us to the one that's already running, which doesn't have the code updates we've just added.
+We'll do that by getting a list of running backends and then using the Jamsocket CLI's terminate command with the name of the backend we want to stop.

 ```
 npx jamsocket@latest backend list npx jamsocket@latest terminate [BACKEND]
 ```

-Now, let's open the application in a few browser tabs.
-If everything works, moving your cursor over one canvas should display a cursor on the other connected clients.
+Now, let's open the application in a new browser window.
+If everything works, moving your cursor over one canvas should display a cursor on the other connected client.
+However, the shapes you create in one window don't appear in the other.
+Let's fix that in the next section by implementing state sharing across clients.

 ## Implementing shared state